uQr/cordova-docs/tips-and-workarounds/general/tips-and-workarounds-general-readme.md

 - plugins/remote_ios.json
 - plugins/wp8.json.

 Adding these files to source control can result in a build that appears to succeed but is missing plugin native code.
-They should only be included if the "platforms" folder is also checked in which is not recommended.
+They should only be included if the "platforms" folder is also checked in, which is not recommended.

 A telltale sign that you are encountering this issue is that the build appears to succeed and the app starts up properly but Cordova plugin APIs do not appear to function and no error can be found in the JavaScript console.
 On further inspection in the **Output Window** you may see an exception similar to the following when debugging an Android version of your app: